-Becoming a leader doesn’t happen by chance.
-If you’re trying to level up in your career, it’ll take some planning.
+Getting promoted doesn’t happen by chance.
+If you wanna upgrade your career, it’ll take planning.

-To build a successful career, you’ll want to spend time reflecting.
+To build a successful career, you’ll want to reflect.

-You’ll need to define what you want.
-And map out the moves you’ll make to get there.
-That’s what career planning does for you.
+Define what you want.
+And map out the steps you’ll take to get there.
+That’s where career planning comes in.

 Let’s talk more about career planning and why it’s so important.